Episodes Bill Barol Episodes Bill Barol

 Episode 17: Stupid o’Clock

-it’s one of the hardest decisions a creator can make: When is it time to admit an idea isn't panning out and move on?
+It’s one of the hardest decisions a creator can make: When is it time to admit an idea isn't panning out and move on?

 This week we're looking at one of the hardest decisions a creator can make: When is it time to admit an idea isn't panning out and move on?
 It can be agonizing to put aside a piece of work in which you've invested time and care and effort, but sometimes it's not just the best choice, it's the only one that makes sense.